 Two More Difficulties of Esperanto

 Copyight © 2002 Sylvan Zaft.
-This is the 18th chapter of Esperanto: A Language for the Global Village.
+Here is the eighteenth chapter of Esperanto: A Language for the Global Village.
 You may make electronic copies and paper copies for your personal use, and you may freely distribute verbatim copies which include this notice provided that you do not charge for these copies.
 You may not post this material to any site.
 You are invited to insert links to this site.
-For any other use, including publication, you must first get my permission.
-I welcome any suggestions about how to improve this work.
-My address is email@example.com.
+For any other use, including publication, you must first get permission.

 Esperanto is not without problems for the student.
 Because an enormous number of Esperanto words are created by combining morphemes, one of the learning burdens which the student of Esperanto has, is to figure out where one morpheme ends and another begins.
 This can occasionally be tricky.